Factual/smaker/README.md

 This library supports module-based workflows, composed of generic snakemake rules grouped such that they can be:

-1) flexibly combined and interchanged
+1) Flexibly combined and interchanged

-2) without having to manually manage wildcard inconsistencies between modules
+2) Without having to manually manage wildcard inconsistencies between modules

-3) while still benefitting from the static snakemake DAG checking
+3) While still benefitting from the static snakemake DAG checking

 This architecture is intended for large batch-style jobs that change often, and the overhead impedes cron or static work